Transition Between Prague Schools

 The State Elementary/Primary Prague schools transition is usually straightforward as it often only means that the child will go to a different part of the existing building but there’s nothing stopping you going to another state Primary school so long as you can get accepted.

 The Elementary/Grammar Prague schools transition has it’s own stress.
 Around your child’s 10th birthday you’ll already know how they are doing in the class from the regular reports and general attitude so it’s around this time you’ll consider the Grammar/High-School (Gymnazium) option.
 90% of Grammar acceptance is based on an entry test.
 The tests vary from place to place but as bright as your child is, they will need some preparation for these tests which are usually bought privately.
 The other 10% is usually covered by the intake policy of the school.
-In the Prague schools system, the sole purpose of the Grammar is to prepare your child for university and will offer advanced levels of teaching technical subjects.
+In the Prague schools system, the sole purpose of the Grammar/Gymnazium is to prepare your child for university and will offer advanced levels of teaching technical subjects.
 At the end of the Gymnazium you sit the Matriculacni Exam.
 It’s tough but if you can pass then it’s your ticket to university.

 The Primary/Secondary transition is not usually so stressful in that your child (now 14 or 15) has a firm understanding of what they want to do.
 They will have decided against a Grammar place and so will begin training for their choice of career for the next 4 years which could be either technical or business at specific Prague schools pertaining to the skill required.
 These schools are usually prefixed with the word Výsoka (which means High but it’s generally accepted as academic education).
 Or it may be Stredni which in Czech is a technical vocational qualification and also a gateway to university.